ai6-abeokuta/Useful-Resources/README.md

 # Useful-Resources
 Hello great minds :smiley:, we are glad to have you here.
-This is the official repository of AI Saturdays, Abeokuta Chapter containing every of the useful resources we share in class forevery of our meetups.
+This is the official repository of AI Saturdays, Abeokuta Chapter containing every of the useful resources we share in class for every of our meetups.
 The repository is structured in a way which makes it so easy so easy to navigate through any cycle and any week.
 The folder structure of the repository is shown below.

 + Userful Resources